 What does a review cost?

 There is within the arts sector - thanks in part to the attention we pay to it - much to do about fair pay and fair practice.
 Fortunately, because the conditions under which art is created are often lousy.
 So is journalism, especially cultural journalism.
 After all, it is expensive, especially if you want to pay the journalist concerned fairly for his work.
-And of course you do not want to be discussed by an inexperienced hobbyist.
+And of course you don't want to be discussed by an inexperienced hobbyist.

 Assuming a freelance hourly wage of 60 euros (on the low side), going to a 2-hour performance in another city, i.e. with an hour's travel time there and back, is already 240 euros, and then there is writing to do.
 Allow at least 2 hours for that too.
 You end up with 360 euros, which seems like a lot, but as a per diem for an experienced professional, it's peanuts.
 Not to mention reviewing a 600-page book.